davidsneighbour/kollitsch.dev/README.md

 The following front matter parameters exist to fine-tune the layouts and theme options:

 - `comments` - set to false to turn off comment forms and display (default: true)
-- `showdate` - set to false to turn off date per post display (default: true)
+- `showdate` - set to false to turn off the date per post display (default: true)

 # Linting